comyar/CZWeatherKit/README.md

 * The project is under the BSD license, so uh take note of that, I guess.
 * I will keep the project open-source and on GitHub as long as it's relevant (like, if 10 years from now Cocoa is dead then I'll probably take it down)
 * If you make contributions, thanks!
 If that leads to any issues with licensing or whatever, just let me know and we'll (hopefully) work it out.
+* If you have any issues or suggestions for the general architecture of CZWeatherKit, I'd love to hear them!
+Please post an issue.